top of page

 Why Discipleship?

-What do we mean by “Discipleship?”
+What do we mean by “Disciplemaking?”

 Biblically, the term “disciple” means “learner” or “apprentice.”
 What we see in the New Testament is a pattern of life-on-life relationships, deep personal connections with specific aims toward spiritual growth and development, that enhance but do not supplant more corporate expressions of the Church.